ErroneousBee/ACGWiki/content/about/caring-for-the-woods.md

 keywords: litter, dogs, fire, BBQ, bins
 ---

+In 2015 Mid Sussex District Council took out a 125 year lease on most of the East Court Estate and are responsible for maintenance and upkeep.

+If you have an issue with any of our trees, please [contact MSDC](/#Contact) who manage the woods on our behalf.

 Please help us protect the woodland and wildlife by being considerate in the woods.

 Dog walkers are always welcome.